 Open Active Directory Users and Computers and locate the target OU.
 Verify that the users exist in the target OU.

 To migrate user accounts by using a script

-Prepare a script that incorporates ADMT commands and options for migrating users by using the following sample script.
-Copy the script to Notepad, and save the file with a .wsf file name extension in the same folder as the AdmtConstants.vbs file.
+Prepare a script that incorporates ADMT commands and options for migrating users by using the sample script shown in Listing 11.6.